itsmeSamrat/Eye-Classification/README.md

 The streamlit sub-directory has the files which we will be using for deployment.

+PS: Unfortunately, I encountered difficulties hosting the app in Streamlit for an extended period.
+The size of the model posed a challenge, and uploading it to GitHub with LFS storage would incur expenses if the bandwidth limit is exceeded.

 Follow the steps in [getting started](#getting-started)

 ## Getting Started